Search Contact information

 geany

 geany a is an IDE (Integrated Development Environment) for C++ (and some other languages).
 It has an editor and some support for multi-file source code.
 It uses g++ to compile the code and make to deal with the compilation of multi-file source code.
-You can start it by typing its name (followed, optionally, by a C++ filename), by clicking on its icon (it's in the Development section of the Application Browser), or by dragging a C++ source file onto its icon.
+You can start it by typing its name (followed, optionally, by a C++ filename), by clicking on its icon (it's in the Programming section of the Applications taskbar menu), or by dragging a C++ source file onto its icon.

 If you drag multiple source files onto the icon (or the opened geany window), the files will be opened in geany's editor, and you may even by able to use the Make all option to create a new executable program, but the Execute button won't work.
 For CUED's 1ATrading exercise you can fix this by loading the project file in (it's best to start by doing this rather than loading in the individual files).
 Use the project file that's in the folder where your source files are (it has a .geany suffix).